-CAP In-home Aide, Respite, In-home, and Personal Assistant Services may be provided by a relative and/or legally responsible person who is an employee of an In-Home Care Agency.
-The only exception is the Personal Care Assistant under consumer-direction cannot provide Non-Institutional Respite Services, and may NOT also be the legally responsible person or the legal guardian.
-The CME plays a major role, along with the participant and/or representative in assessing and determining need for personal care.
+CAP In-home Aide, Respite, coordinated caregiving, and personal assistant services may be provided by a relative and/or legally responsible person who is an employee of a Home Care Agency or lives in the same home as the waiver participant for coordinated caregiving.
+The legally responsible persons, the primary caregiver, or the live-in caregiver cannot provide non-institutional respite services.
+The CME plays a major role, along with the participant and/or representative in assessing and determining need for In-home aide, personal assistant and coordinated caregiving services.
 The CME also assists in monitoring the service plan, tasks and time records to assure appropriate provision and utilization of waiver services.
 Additional safeguards include post-payment reviews conducted by the State Medicaid Agency.

-The employment of a spouse, parent, child or sibling of the waiver participant is eligible to provide personal care services only if the person:
+The employment of a spouse, parent, child or sibling of the waiver participant is eligible to provide in-home care services only if the person:

-a.
-Is at least 18 years of age;

-b.
-Meets the aide qualifications; or deemed competent by the appropriate licensed supervisory professional of the In-Home Care agency to provide the personal care task at that level as defined in 10A NCAC 13J.110; and c.
-Does not have other employment that interferes with the needs waiver participants regarding time and days.
-This restriction also applies to other relatives and hired personnel.
+- a.
+Is at least 18 years of age; - b.
+Meets the aide qualifications; or deemed competent by the appropriate licensed supervisory professional of the In-Home Care agency to provide the in-home care task at that level as defined in 10A NCAC 13J.110 or tribal equivalent standard or code; and - c.
+Does not have other employment that interferes with the needs of waiver participants regarding time and days.
+A legal guardian, Power of Attorney, Health Power of Attorney cannot be hired to provide CAP In-Home Aide to a waiver participant.
+Exclusions apply when (a) there is a staffing shortage in remote areas of the state; or (b) the lack of a qualified provider who can furnish services at usual times during the day because of the complexity of the waiver participant's care needs.